Canelo vs Yildirim 2021 livestream: Preliminary fights & main fight card on February 28 | Goal.com

 What is DAZN?

 DAZN is a streaming service that has earned the reputation of being the 'Netflix of Sports' since it was launched in August 2016 with more than 8,000 live events per year.
-In Europe you can receive DAZN in Germany, Austria and Switzerland.
+Since December 2020, you can now subscribe to DAZN from anywhere in the world.

 DAZN shows the Europa League